Welcome to my favourite 25 Homemade Christmas Gift Ideas for 2022!

 For those that live on green smoothies, kale acai bowls or protein shakes, this DIY Green Superfood Powder makes the perfect gift!

-Why not make them some delicious salt & pepper jerky this Christmas, that’s not laden with sugar.
+Why not make them some delicious salt & pepper jerky this Christmas, that is completely sugar free!

 Love cashews?
 Then you’ll love these spicy roasted cashew nuts that have extra crunch and extra kick.

 This makes such a simple, classy present and is so useful for bakers.

 These savoury roasted chickpeas make a great gift for those that don’t have a sweet tooth.

 25 Homemade Christmas Gift Ideas: Sweet

 It takes just two ingredients, is shelf stable and can be made weeks, or even months in advance.

 These homemade amaretti biscuits are so light and delicious.
 They are perfect served with coffee, and make the ideal hostess gift when invited over for dinner.

 A jar of this sweet, fruity and boozey mincemeat recipe makes a really thoughtful gift for the bakers in your life.

-For those not in the UK, mince pies are a delicious festive treat we serve either hot or cold.
-They are a mix of spices, dried fruit, alcohol and suet which collectively is called ‘mince meat’.
-Although confusingly don’t actually contain any meat.
+For those not in the UK, mince pies are a traditional festive treat we serve either hot or cold.
+They contain a mix of spices, dried fruit, alcohol and suet which collectively is called ‘mince meat’ (and confusingly don’t actually contain any meat!)